-For more than thirty years, Susman Godfrey has focused its nationally recognized practice on just one thing: high-stakes commercial litigation.
-We are one of the nation's leading litigation boutique law firms with offices in Houston, Seattle, Los Angeles and New York.
+For more than forty years, Susman Godfrey has focused its nationally recognized practice on just one thing: high-stakes commercial litigation.
+We are one of the nation’s leading litigation boutique law firms with offices in Houston, Seattle, Los Angeles and New York.
 We have a unique perspective, the will to win, and an uncommon structure, which taken together provide the way to win.

 A Unique Perspective

 Susman Godfrey represents an equal number of plaintiffs and defendants.
 Ours is not a cookie-cutter practice turning out the same case from the same side of the bar time after time.
 We thrive on variety, flexibility, and creativity.
 Clients appreciate the insights that our broad experience brings.
 “I think that’s how they keep their tools sharp,” says one.

 Many companies who have had to defend cases brought by Susman Godfrey on behalf of plaintiffs are so impressed with our work in the courtroom that they hire us themselves next time around — companies like El Paso Corporation, Georgia-Pacific Corporation, Mead Paper, and Nokia Corporation.

 We know from experience what motivates both plaintiffs and defendants.
 This dual perspective informs not just our trial tactics, but also our approach to settlement negotiations and mediation presentations.
 We are successful in court because we understand our opponent’s case as well as our own.

 At Susman Godfrey, we want to win because we are stand-up trial attorneys, not discovery litigators.
 We approach each case as if it is headed for trial.
 Everything that we do is designed to prepare our attorneys to persuade a jury.
 When you are represented by Susman Godfrey, the opposing party will know that you are willing to take the case all the way to a verdict if necessary; this fact alone can make a good settlement possible.